- To request guidance from a nurse, call 1700

 Select the following:

-Message -> New message, then choose the category Certificate – employer and school certificate and continue.
+Message -> New message, then choose the category Certificate –> employer and school certificate, and continue.

 Other Services

-Urgent Medical Appointments (Læknavaktin): Available from 17:00 to 22:00 on weekdays and 9:00 to 22:00 on weekends and holidays.
+Urgent Medical Appointments (Læknavaktin): Available from 5PM to 10PM on weekdays and 9AM to 10PM on weekends and holidays.
+More information at laeknavaktin.is

 Psychological Services: Schedule an appointment with a psychologist through your family doctor.